TESLA COILS |

 5. WORLDWIDE WIRELESS POWER CAN'T WORK, INVERSE SQUARE, AND LOSSES ARE TOO GREAT?

-Wrong, but this old chestnut was used against Tesla right from the start.
-This ridicule became irrelevant in the 1950s when W. O. Schumann discovered the low-frequency ionospheric waveguide effect and Earth-resonance.
-The central idea here is that, if losses did dominate, then the Earth-resonance peaks cannot exist.
-For Schumann Resonance to occur, the waves cannot radiate out into space, instead they must travel repeatedly around the entire Earth many times before dying away.
-Going further ...the older measurements of Q-factor gave a value ~10, meaning that EM waves will circle the Earth ten times before reducing to about half.
-Contemporary measurements give one or two orders of magnitude higher Q-factor, so EM pulses will pass around the Earth hundreds of times before fading.
-Yet the same wrong argument about "excessive losses" is still being used against Tesla.
-There are good arguments against Tesla's scheme, but this particular debunking ...was itself debunked decades ago.
+For Schumann Resonance to occur, the waves cannot radiate out into space, instead they must travel repeatedly around the entire Earth over and over before dying away.
+Going further ...the older measurements of Earth's VLF Q-factor gave a value ~10, meaning that EM waves will circle the Earth ten times before reducing to about half.
+Newer Q-factor measurements give values one or two orders of magnitude higher, so EM pulses will pass around the Earth hundreds of times before fading.

 Does the P=1/r^2 inverse square law forbid worldwide wireless?
-Nope.
-For the same reason, food in a microwave doesn't need to be placed right near the magnetron port.
+Nope, and it's for the same reason that food in a microwave doesn't need to be placed right near the magnetron's antenna window.
 The microwave oven is a driven resonant cavity, and so is the Earth.
 Both employ standing waves, and both exhibit patterns of intense e-fields far from the actual transmitting antenna.
 There are nodes and antinodes, and yes, a receiver will work poorly if placed right at a node.
-Think about it this way: if your power receiver is placed out in the Indian Ocean exactly 180deg away from the transmitter in the USA, wouldn't you expect to find a HUGE signal?
-All the waves focus themselves at the opposite point in the atmosphere?
-Yes, because the system is using a driven standing wave, not a conventional radio system.
-(And if you traveled away from that distant maximum spot, the power would decrease *NOT* as inverse square, but as cosine, falling to near zero at the 1/4 wavelength 1st node location.)

 6. TESLA WAS CRAZY